-Given the current guidance on social distancing, we are currently offering support by telephone, videocall or online.
+Given the current guidance on social distancing, Talking Therapies (IAPT) are currently offering support by telephone, video call or online.

-In addition to providing support to people with problems such as stress, anxiety, depression and insomnia, we are also here to provide support for those who are self-isolating or anxious about the impact of the virus on themselves and their families and loved ones during the Coronavirus outbreak.
+During the coronavirus outbreak Talking Therapies (IAPT) are here to provide support for those who are self-isolating or anxious about the impact of the virus on themselves and their families and loved ones.

 Below we have gathered some resources that may be helpful: